About Vital Signs

 Aliyah Jackson (Theatre and Psychology ‘21) is creating a short film about a Black woman who refutes the concept of being “a slave.”
 This film is being made to celebrate the prideful history of the Black American by capturing the strength, beauty, and regality of individuals of African descent.

-Chisom Ojukwu (Public Health Science ‘21) is creating a summer-long virtual art tutoring session for BIPOC youth.
+Chisom Ojukwu (Public Health Science ‘21) is creating “Identity and the Arts Summer Program”, a summer-long virtual art tutoring session for BIPOC youth.
 Her goal is to connect one-on-one with young students and inspire them to explore the concept of identity through the endless possibilities of the visual arts.
+Registration for the program will open on May 17, 2021; more information is available on Chisom’s website.

 Past Recipients & Projects